I deploy on Fridays(and maybe you should too)

-Below are the slides of my talk “The road to continuous deployment: a case study”, as presented at PHPCon Poland in October 2016.
+Below are the slides of my talk “The Road to Continuous Deployment: a case study” as presented at the PHP UK Conference 2017, in The Brewery, London.